-In 2019, no Stock Appreciation rights were granted to individuals who were also NEOs of the Trust.
+In 2020 and 2019, no Stock Appreciation rights were granted to individuals who were also NEOs of the Trust.

-In 2018, 15,000 of which were granted to individuals who were also NEOs of the Trust (2017 - 5,000).
+In 2018, 15,000 Stock Appreciation Rights were granted to individuals who were also NEOs of the Trust.

 Compensation of the President and Chief Executive Officer